JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 I really wanted to try one of them out to see how they worked, but was genuinely afraid I would burn down the apartment.
 And nobody wanted that.

-Instead I thought about Howie’s birthday, and how I could surprise him with these candles we both wanted to see in action.
+Instead I thought about Howie’s upcoming birthday, and how I could surprise him with these magical trick candles we both wanted to see in action.

 ***